 - 3. Commercial reagents are labeled with, at a minimum: - i.
 The identity of the reagent - ii.
-The date of first use in the laboratory - iii.
-The expiration date as provided by the manufacturer or as determined by the laboratory. - iv.
-Commercial reagents without an expiration date provided by the manufacturer expire one year after first use unless data exists to support a longer period.
+The expiration date as provided by the manufacturer or as determined by the laboratory. - If identical reagents with the same lot number are assigned different expiration dates by the manufacturer, then the expiration date will be extended to the latest date provided that it passes quality control testing.